dainv123/fasdeliv/README.md

 # Fasdeliv Consumer

-This sub-project is consumer site, used to present employee list taken from [Dummy Page](dummy.restapiexample.com)
+This sub-project is the consumer site, used to present the employee list taken from [Dummy Page](dummy.restapiexample.com)

 ## Folder Structure